-“What I want women to understand is that every woman’s battle is not to compare their husbands to other men.
+“What I want women to understand is that every woman’s battle concerns fantasies and not to compare their husbands to other men.
 I was in the process of doing that for a number of years.
 I compared him to my college professor.
 He wasn’t as intelligent.
 I compared him to my pastor.
 He wasn’t as spiritually passionate.
 I compared him to lots of other men —and in some way or another he didn’t measure up.

 “If we look at the great things about other people, and then we look at our husbands, it’s not fair because we live with our husbands.
 We see the good, the bad, and the ugly.